Informed Consent for Teletherapy and Online Therapy

 • List the address you will most likely be in during our sessions.

-• Identify an emergency contact who is near your location and who I will contact in the event of a crisis or emergency to assist in addressing the situation.
+• Identify an emergency contact who is within 10-15 minutes of your physical location.
+This is who I will contact in the event of a crisis or emergency to assist in addressing the situation.

 • Sign a separate authorization form allowing me to contact your emergency contact person as needed during a crisis or emergency.
-I will keep this only file and only use it during an emergency.
+I will only use it during an emergency.

 • List contact information for your local police department and county crisis hotline.